eaina7/pinterest/README.md

 ## Design

-This are the wireframes of our application:
+These are the wireframes of our application:

 - [Main page](./design/wireframe_home.png)
 - [Post details page](./design/wireframe_post_details.png)